 We intend for the changes to this busy high street to help people social distance and encourage locals to travel actively by bike or on foot.
 The measures are funded by the Emergency Active Travel Fund, a Government grant to promote active travel during the current public health crisis.

 Whilst the whole of Mill Road remains accessible to motorists, these trial measures mean they can no longer travel over the bridge.
 We enforce the bridge closure with Automatic Number Plate Recognition (ANPR) cameras.
-Those motorists who cross the bridge despite warnings will incur a fine.
+The registered owner of any private motor vehicle recorded using the bridge will receive a fine.
 We have installed over 20 signs along Mill Road and on nearby streets to warn drivers about the new road layout.
 We invest all money received from fines in frontline highway works such as fixing potholes or improving road safety.